aravindarajanS/Summaraization-training/Readme.md

 - `main.py`: main script of the training
 - `metrics.py` : Various non LLM based evaluation metrics that can be used.
  (to train the model picked rouge score. can choose any techniques from the metrics)
+- `judge_llm.py` : to evaluate the summaraizarion using a LLm
 - `README.md`: This file.